K0nstantini/dbet-docs/contracts/exchange.md

 ---
 description: >-
-  This contract is responsible for managing the purchase and sale of Gov jettons and BET tokens.
+  This contract is responsible for managing the purchase and sale of GOV jettons and BET tokens.
 It performs various operations related to calculating interest or managing other aspects of the purchase.
 ---